steelcj/source-archives-tools/docs/git/minimal-git-workflow-example.md

 ------

-# ✔ Step 3 — Add All New/Modified Files
+# Add All New/Modified Files

 ```bash
 git add -A